paridamanisha1998-pr/project_dir/README.md

 # projectgit
-for git and github assignment
+This is for Git and GitHub assignment